Before diving into Langium itself, let’s get your environment ready for development:

 That finishes the short introduction to Langium!
 Feel free to play around with the grammar and use

 npm run langium:generate to regenerate the generated TypeScript files.
-You can continue with our guides or take a closer look at the grammar documentation.
+To go further, we suggest that you continue with our tutorials.